Phone-GWP-group

 A long-term commitment to the environment

-Whilst many people see recyclability and sustainability as essentially the same thing, there are a number of crucial differences
+Whilst many people see recyclability and sustainability as essentially the same thing, there are several crucial differences.

-Using sustainable material also allows you to add associated logos and branding (such as the FSC® logos) to your packaging, again helping with brand perception and repeat business.
-All this of course helps to ensure the environmental impact of your business is minimised as much as possible, too.
+Using sustainable materials also allows you to add associated logos and branding (such as FSC® logos) to your packaging, helping with brand perception and repeat business.
+All this, of course, helps ensure the environmental impact of your business is minimised as much as possible.

 Summary